Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 WordPress

-WordPress is also free.
-WordPress.org is truly free, but you will need to find your own hosting provider and purchase your own domain name.
-This can range from $50 to $150 per year.
-On the other hand, WordPress.com’s free version features hosting in exchange for advertisements, while the paid plans include a domain (or you can transfer yours in) and range from $4-$45 a month.
-The premium plans include advanced features such as eCommerce functionality, full customization, personalized support, and additional space.
+WordPress.com is also free* and includes hosting in exchange for allowing advertisements, while the paid plans include a domain (or you can use your own) and range from $4-$45 a month.
+The premium plans include advanced features such as eCommerce functionality, full customization, personalized support and additional space.

 You don’t need any money to get started with a WordPress or Wix site.
 However, it’s important to consider your company’s future goals and needs before you commit to a platform.

-Wix is likely the easiest solution, and the Wix monthly/yearly cost will be affordable for most businesses, but there is no option to upgrade and customization is limited.
-What you see is literally what you get.
-If you later discover you need more, you will have to start over.
 WordPress, on the other hand, provides more flexibility, control, and opportunity for growth in the long run.
 Plus, if you later decide to use WordPress.org, you can easily migrate your site onto that platform, further expanding your options.

 Both website building platforms make it easy to create visually stunning websites for businesses and individuals of all types, but there is some variation in how they do it.
-For example, they both use templates but how you customize those templates and the amount of customization available to you is where the similarity ends.
+For example, they both use templates, but how you customize those templates and the amount of customization available to you is where the similarity ends.

-Before you begin customizing any template, it is important to first plan the site.
+Before you begin customizing any template, it’s important to first plan the site.
 This is done through a process called site mapping.
 Planning your site before designing can help you focus your intent so that your themes stay in line with your goals.
 This is especially true if you plan to monetize your site, optimize it for search or use it to provide a service.

-Tools like Slickplan’s Visual Sitemap Generator can help you plan your website’s structure.
+Tools like Slickplan’s Visual Sitemap Generator can help you plan your website’s structure .

 Themes help ensure proper site architecture (the organization of a site), which is fundamental to the user’s experience, but the overall design is also essential, and can be planned during the site mapping process.
 A well-planned small business website makes it easy for website visitors to scroll through and find the information they need and, hopefully, the solutions to the problems they hope to solve.